eugene-eeo/notes/cosine-distance.md

 \end{aligned}
 $$`

-To find out the two most similar users, we can use the cosine distance formula, given two vectors `$ A $` and `$ B $`:
+To find out how similar two users are, we can use the cosine distance formula, given two vectors `$ A $` and `$ B $`:

 `$$